 However, information contained in education records may not be disclosed without the student's written consent.
 Please have the student for whom you are writing recommendation complete a Student Consent for Faculty/Staff Recommendation form if you plan to include academic information such as individual grades, specific course performance, cumulative GPA, test scores, academic honors, or current academic status.
 Retain a signed copy of this form in your files.

 Statements made from your own personal observations or knowledge of the student do not require a written consent because personal observation/knowledge is not based on information learned from an education record.

 While FERPA does not specifically prohibit the disclosure of personally identifiable information from a student’s education records over the telephone, it does require that the University / school official making the disclosure, uses reasonable methods to identify and authenticate the identity of parents, students, school officials, and any other parties to whom the school may discloses personally identifiable information from education records.

-Check the Privacy of Student Records Policy for guidance on how to authenticate a requestor’s identity.
+Check the Privacy of Student Records Policy for requirements and guidance on how to authenticate a requestor’s identity.